 By Debra Soufleris, B.S., DTR

 If you never heard of tempeh before, be on the lookout for this nutritional powerhouse!
+There are many types of protein powder, but this one’s special.
 With more people becoming interested in following a plant-based diet, tempeh is becoming a popular plant-based protein source.
 So, what is tempeh?

 Simply stated, tempeh is a plant-based protein source made from whole soybeans.
 The process requires cooked soybeans to be fermented with a mold called Rhizopus oligosporus (Don’t freak out; it’s healthy and perfectly natural.).
 It is the same technique used to produce blue cheese.
 Unlike traditional fermentation that eliminates oxygen, tempeh requires a warm, oxygen-rich environment and can ferment within 24 hours.
 When the process is complete, you get a solid block of fermented soybeans to be used in a variety of recipes.

 In addition to soybeans, the Rhizopus culture can ferment a variety of beans and grains such as chickpeas, black-eyed peas, millet, flax, sorghum, corn, brown rice, barley, and oats.
 This process influences the flavor and aroma of what is being fermented.
-Some describe the taste as earthy, nutty, yeasty, and even mushroom-like.
+As a result, some people describe the taste as earthy, nutty, yeasty, and even mushroom-like.
 While a block of fermented soybeans may not sound very appealing, it is an extremely versatile ingredient that tends to take on the flavors of foods it is cooked with.
 Due to its nutrient density and diverse flavor, many people have grown to love it.

 When compared to tofu, tempeh is denser and more concentrated in macronutrients and calories.
 A 3-ounce serving of cooked tempeh (about ½ cup) contains approximately 165 calories, 8 grams of carbs, 10 grams of fat, and 16 grams of protein.
 In addition, it is a good source of potassium and iron.
 In comparison, 3 ounces of tofu has about 90 calories, 2 grams of carbs, 5 grams of fat, and 10 grams of protein.
 Tofu is also a good source of potassium and iron.
 You can see that tempeh is a better source of protein.
 But both are good options if you’re looking to go more plant-based or just want to experiment with a new type of protein source.
 They are both complete proteins, providing all nine essential amino acids, and they each have a unique flavor and texture.